hAkselS/FKW_detector/config/README.md

 It is ESSENTIAL that this flag is true when the detector is deployed on a SeaGlider!!!

 ### Model Path (model_path: path/to/model.pt)
+(Relative/Path){Starting from FKW_detector/}.
 What YOLO model would you like to use?

 ### Number of Files to Analyze (num_files_to_analyze: 60)
 How many audio files should be processed?